Where

 in, and the overall weight of the puppy and crate.

-A puppy can ship in a cat shipping crate, which keeps
+A puppy can ship in something as small as a cat shipping crate, if desired, which keeps

 crates available for purchase direct through them.